0xABADCAFE/C6502PP/README.md

 ## What
 A C++ implementation of [SixPhphive02](https://github.com/0xABADCAFE/sixphphive02)

+- Compile Time Abstracted
-- Compile Time Abstraction, uses templates and concepts in place of polymorphism and interfaces.
+- Uses _templates_ and _concepts_ in place of runtime polymorphism and interfaces.
-- Supports original switch/case or computed goto jump table.
-- Achieves ~147x the performance of the Elephpant powered original on the same hardware.
+- Achieves **177x** the peak performance and **147x** of the Elephpant powered original on the same hardware.

-## Why
+## Why?
 Mainly a nerdsnipe, but also an excuse to play with a hypergolic mix of C++20 concepts and low level dirty GCC-isms.

 ## A Journey

-### Origin
+### Origin Story

-It was lockdown and SixPhphive02 was originally written for amusement and as an experiment in how you might go about such a thing in a language like PHP.
+It was lockdown 2020 and SixPhphive02 was originally written for amusement and as an experiment in how you might go about such a thing in a language like PHP.
 The end result wasn't too bad and didn't stray too far away from good practise:

+- There were interfaces that were incrementally extended and merged, e.g.
+    - _IDevice_ that defined reset behaviours.
+    - _IByteAccessible_ that defined read/write behaviours.
+    - _IBusDevice_ union of _IDevice_ and _IByteAccessible_.
-- There were interfaces that were incrementally extended and merged, e.g. _IDevice_ that defined reset behaviours, _IByteAccessible_ that defined read/write behaviours, _IBusDevice_ that merged them and a _IProcessor_ interface that extended _IDevice_ adding more specific behaviours for a CPU.
+    - _IProcessor_ interface that extended _IDevice_ adding more specific behaviours for a CPU.

+- There were concrete implementations, e.g.
+    - A 6502 implementation of _IProcessor_ that implemented an interpreter loop that pulled the next instuction byte from the bus and a _switch/case_ to handle the it.
-- There were concrete implementations, e.g. a 6502 implementation of _IProcessor_, RAM and ROM implementations of _IBusDevice_ and even a PageMapped device that managed a collection of other _IBusDevice_ instances that lived at different address.
+    - RAM and ROM implementations of _IBusDevice_
+    - A PageMapped _IBusDevice_ that managed a collection of the other _IBusDevice_ instances that lived at different address, allowing a system of components to be assembled.
+    - A Bus level debug adapter _IBusDevice_ that could intercept and log all IO because nothing says awesome quite like a 2GiB debug log from a 64KiB addressable system.

+These were plumbed together using standard dependency injection:

-- The CPU class accepted an _IBusDevice_ implementation as a constructor dependency to keep things neatly decoupled.
+- The CPU accepted an _IBusDevice_ implementation as a constructor dependency to keep things neatly decoupled.

-- The CPU class implemented a basic interpreter that in a loop pulled the next instuction byte from the bus and a _switch/case_ to handle the instruction.
+As I was not an 6502 expert, the famous [Klaus Dormann](https://github.com/Klaus2m5/6502_65C02_functional_tests) diagnostic ROM was used to validate the emulation was correct, including all documented bugs:

+- This tests every legal opcode and deadends into various endless loops for failures.
+- If all goes well, it goes into an infinite loop at address 0x3469.

+The handler for unconditional branch was designed to exit if a branch jumps back to itself, meaning that the test exits and the test verified by checking the program counter.

-To test the performance, two benchmarks were ran.
+To test the performance, two benchmarks were ran:

-- The simplest possible instruction, NOP, was repeatedly executed in blocks of 32768 to get a baseline for the fastest throughtput.
+- NOP was repeatedly executed in blocks of 32768 to get a baseline for what should be the fastest throughtput.
-- The KlausD diagnostic ROM (used to validate the emulation was correct) was ran to completion and timed.
+- The Klaus Dormann diagnostic was ran to completion (30648049 instructions up to and including the unconditional branch at 0x3469) and timed.

 Knowing the total instruction counts for each, on a 2018 i7-7500U @ 3.5GHz running PHP 8.1 (at the time) without JIT:

 - NOP peaked at 4.31 MIPS
 - Klaus D diagnostic achieved 3.07 MIPS

-If I am honest, this was actually better than I expected.
+If I am honest, this was actually better than I expected and is significantly faster than the original 6502 was.
+At 1MHz:

+- NOP takes 2 cycles, implying a 0.5 MIPS peak.
+- Real code is typically quoted at ~0.4 MIPS

 ### Today

-It was Easter and I wanted to mess around with something new but I didn't want the cognitive overhead of thinking what, so I thought I'd port SixPhphive02 to C++.
+It was Easter weekend and I wanted to mess around with something new but I didn't want the cognitive overhead of thinking what, so I thought I'd port SixPhphive02 to C++.

 ### Attempt 1